Share

 • Supplements such as oils, seaweed, eggshell powder, etc.

-Swanie Simon is considered one of the pioneers of BARF feeding in German-speaking countries.
-She developed a clear, balanced concept based on natural nutritional values.
+Swanie Simon is considered one of the pioneers of BARF feeding in the German-speaking world.
+She developed a clear, balanced concept based on natural nutritional requirements.

-Nadine Wolf, on the other hand, stands for a modern, practical implementation with simple plans, clear instructions and a lot of educational work – especially for beginners.
+Nadine Wolf, on the other hand, represents a modern, practical implementation with simple plans, clear instructions, and extensive educational work – especially for beginners.

 Advantages of BARF